 About the course

-The course is a City and Guilds programme run over two years, of which three - four days of each week are spent in college.
-At the end of year 1 you will achieve the level 3 technical diploma in Animal Management and subject to successful completion and achieving a Merit Grade or above, you may progress to the Extended Diploma in Animal Management .Guided learning hours are spent in classrooms learning the theory of animal management and are interspersed with visits to breed shows, wildlife rehabilitation centres and animal shelters to experience the handling and feeding of farm, wild and exotic animals belonging to local community projects and experienced animal handlers and breeders.
+The Technical Diploma course is a City and Guilds qualification which runs over one year and is approximately three - four days each week in college.
+At the end of year 1 you will achieve the level 3 Technical Diploma in Animal Management and subject to successful completion you may progress to the Extended Diploma in Animal Management .Guided learning hours are spent in classrooms learning the theory of animal management and are interspersed with visits to breed shows, wildlife rehabilitation centres and animal shelters to experience the handling and feeding of farm, wild and exotic animals belonging to local community projects and experienced animal handlers and breeders.
 You will also need to attend 150 hours of Work Experience throughout each year.

 - Between the ages of 16-18 you do not need to pay tuition or exam fees for your course.